-Developments cannot function, however, unless there are dedicated homeowners willing to help run the community by serving on its homeowners' association (HOA) board of directors (the "board").
-You might hesitate to serve on your HOA's board if you don't know what a board member does, or what's expected.
-This article will help you understand what’s commonly involved with serving on an HOA board.
+Developments cannot function, however, unless dedicated homeowners step up to help run the community, by serving on its homeowners' association (HOA) board of directors (the "board").
+You might hesitate to serve on your HOA's board if you don't know what a board member does or what's expected of them.
+This article will help you understand"

-Almost all developments have an HOA, which bears the responsibility to operate, repair, replace, and maintain the development's common areas, such as parks and clubhouses, owned in common by all the development's home owners.
+Almost all developments have an HOA, which bears the responsibility to manage the community and repair, replace, and maintain the development's common areas, such as parks and clubhouses, which are owned in common by all the development's home owners.
 Most HOAs are nonprofit corporations, and typically, when you buy a home in a planned community, you automatically become a member of its HOA.
 Most HOAs are run by a board, usually made up of a small number of HOA members, elected by a vote of the other HOA members.

 If you don't already have a copy of your development's governing documents, you can request one from your HOA (or the development's manager, if there is one).
 Copies are also on file in your county's public records.

 Your state's corporate laws relating to nonprofit corporations, as well as any specific state laws governing planned developments, might also have something to say about the responsibilities and authority of your HOA and its board.
 You can obtain a copy of relevant laws from your HOA's attorney (if it has one).
 If not, current board members might help point you to the relevant laws.
-You can also search online to turn up the corporate codes and other relevant laws; Nolo's Laws and Legal Research Center can provide advice on doing this.
+You can also search online to turn up the corporate codes and other relevant laws; Nolo's Laws and Legal Research center provides information on doing this.

-For more detail, see the Nolo article Fiduciary Duties of HOA Board Members.
+For details, see Fiduciary Duties of HOA Board Members.

 A key responsibility of almost all HOA boards is to set the annual budget for the operation and maintenance of the development.
 Again, procedures for adopting the budget are determined by the governing documents' requirements, but typically, a board vote is necessary.
 As an HOA board member, you'll need to familiarize yourself with the expenses involved with running the community, and make responsible, informed decisions on budget matters.

 HOA board members have various powers under the development's governing documents.
-These include the following:
+These include:

-Unfortunately, no HOA board can always please every owner.
+Unfortunately, no HOA board can always please every owner living in the community.
 When an HOA fines a neglectful homeowner for lot mowing, for example, the owner will likely grumble and complain.
 Because of this occasional tension, one of the most important board member qualities is diplomacy.
 To be a good board member, you'll need to act as a proactive team player, who uses discussion and negotiation rather than contentious confrontation.

 Although serving on an HOA board can be difficult at times, it can also be rewarding.
 Volunteer board members are essential to the harmonious functioning of planned developments.
 If you are interested in serving on the board of your HOA, give it a try.
 You just might like it!